These easy almond flour thumbprint cookies are healthy vegan, gluten-free cookies made with almond flour.

 - The dough is too moist – it can happen if you used coarse almond flour or almond meal.
 Add more almond flour 1 tablespoon at a time until the cookie dough is easy to shape into small cookie balls.

 - Jam fade after baking – depending on the fruits used in your jam, the color may fade in the oven.
-Add more fresh jam on the thumbprint hole after the cookie cool completely.
+Add more fresh jam to the thumbprint hole after the cookies cool completely.
 It will pop out the color on top.

-- Cookies are browning too fast – tent the cookie tray with a piece of foil halfway through baking or decrease oven to 325F( 160C).
+- Cookies are browning too fast – tent the cookie tray with a piece of foil halfway through baking or decrease the oven to 325°F (160°C).

 If you love vegan, gluten-free cookies, I have plenty more recipes for you to try.
 These cookies are delicious Christmas cookies or simply everyday snacks.

 Made these almond thumbprint cookies with almond flour?
 Share a review below or save it for later on Pinterest.